lsegal/yard/docs/Templates.md

 Observe how sections has been modified after the super method was called (the super method would have been defined in `default/module/setup.rb`).
-The custom method {Array#place} is added by YARD to allow sections to be inserted before or after another section by it's given name rather than index.
+The `sections` object is of the {YARD::Section} class and allows sections to be inserted before or after another section using {Array#place} by it's given name rather than index.
 This allows the overriding of templates in a way that does not depend on where the section is located (since it may have been overriden by another module).

+You can also use `sections[:name]` to find the first child section named `:name`.
+For instance, with the following sections declaration:

+    sections :a, [:b, :c, [:d]]

+You can get to the :d section with:

+    sections[:a][:c][:d]

+You can use this to insert a section inside a nested set without using indexed access.
+The following command would result in `[:a, [:b, :c, [:d, :e]]]`:

+    sections[:a][:c].place(:e).after(:d)

+There are also two methods, {Insertion#before_any} and {Insertion#after_any}, which allow you to insert sections before or after the first matching section name recursively.
+The above example could simply be rewritten as:

+    sections.place(:e).after_any(:d)

 Overriding Templates by Registering a Template Path
 ---------------------------------------------------